-- 18.7 Member May Raise a Point of Order A Member may raise a point of order by raising their hand and stating 'point of order' and he / she shall be entitled to be heard immediately. - 18.8 Ruling of Mayor / Chair on Point of Order The ruling of the Mayor / Chair on a point of order shall not be open to discussion. - 18.9 Member to Speak to Motion A Member who speaks shall direct his/her speech strictly to the Motion under discussion, or an amendment thereof.
+18.7 Member May Raise a Point of Order

+A Member may raise a point of order by raising their hand and stating 'point of order' and he / she shall be entitled to be heard immediately.
-18.10 Member Shall Not Speak More Than Once A Member who has spoken on any motion shall not speak again whilst it is the subject of debate.

-18.11 Duration of Speeches
+- 18.8 Ruling of Mayor / Chair on Point of Order The ruling of the Mayor / Chair on a point of order shall not be open to discussion. - 18.9 Member to Speak to Motion A Member who speaks shall direct his/her speech strictly to the Motion under discussion, or an amendment thereof. - 18.10 Member Shall Not Speak More Than Once A Member who has spoken on any motion shall not speak again whilst it is the subject of debate. - 18.11 Duration of Speeches

-Except with the permission of the Council, a Member, in introducing a notice of motion, shall not speak for more than ten minutes and, in replying to the

-170117 - Standing Orders - v2.0 Page 18 of 46 debate on the motion, for more than five minutes.
+Except with the permission of the Council, a Member, in introducing a notice of motion, shall not speak for more than ten minutes and, in replying to the debate on the motion, for more than five minutes.
 Any Member speaking on any matter, other than introducing a notice of motion, shall be limited to a maximum of 5 minutes.

-18.12 Addressing the Council
+18.12 Explanations